theyosh/TerrariumPI/docs/README.md

 # Update documentation

 In order to update or add new documentation you need to have Jekyll installed.
-Then fork this repository and checkout the `documentation` branch.
+Then fork this repository and checkout the `4.x.y.z` branch.
 From that, make a new branch to make your changes.
-Then create a pull request for the documentation branch.
+Then create a pull request for the `4.x.y.z` branch.
 When the pull request is finished, a new version of the documentation will be created at https://theyosh.github.io/TerrariumPI

 This can be done on a normal computer/laptop.
 The documentation does not need a running TerrariumPI.